Metal: Transcurium metals

 The successful development of the atomic bomb at the end of World War II sparked further efforts to synthesize new elements, nearly all of which are, or are expected to be, metals, and all of which are radioactive.
-It was not until 1949 that element 97 (berkelium), next after element 96 (curium), was synthesized by firing alpha particles at an americium target.
-In 1952, element 100 (fermium) was found in the debris of the first hydrogen bomb explosion; hydrogen, a nonmetal, had been identified as an element nearly 200 years earlier.
-Since 1952, elements 101 (mendelevium) to 118 (oganesson) have been synthesized.
+It was not until 1949 that element 97 (Berkelium), next after element 96 (Curium), was synthesized by firing alpha particles at an americium target.
+In 1952, element 100 (Fermium) was found in the debris of the first hydrogen bomb explosion; hydrogen, a nonmetal, had been identified as an element nearly 200 years earlier.
+Since 1952, elements 101 (Mendelevium) to 118 (Oganesson) have been synthesized.

 Bulk metallic glasses

 A metallic glass (also known as an amorphous or glassy metal) is a solid metallic material, usually an alloy, with a disordered atomic-scale structure.
 Most pure and alloyed metals, in their solid state, have atoms arranged in a highly ordered crystalline structure.
-Amorphous metals have a non-crystalline glass-like structure.
+In contrast these have a non-crystalline glass-like structure.
 But unlike common glasses, such as window glass, which are typically electrical insulators, amorphous metals have good electrical conductivity.
 Amorphous metals are produced in several ways, including extremely rapid cooling, physical vapor deposition, solid-state reaction, ion irradiation, and mechanical alloying.
 The first reported metallic glass was an alloy (Au75Si25) produced at Caltech in 1960.
 More recently, batches of amorphous steel with three times the strength of conventional steel alloys have been produced.
 Currently, the most important applications rely on the special magnetic properties of some ferromagnetic metallic glasses.
 The low magnetization loss is used in high-efficiency transformers.
 Theft control ID tags and other article surveillance schemes often use metallic glasses because of these magnetic properties.

 Shape-memory alloys

 A shape-memory alloy (SMA) is an alloy that "remembers" its original shape and when deformed returns to its pre-deformed shape when heated.
 While the shape memory effect had been first observed in 1932, in an Au-Cd alloy, it was not until 1962, with the accidental discovery of the effect in a Ni-Ti alloy that research began in earnest, and another ten years before commercial applications emerged.
 SMA's have applications in robotics and automotive, aerospace, and biomedical industries.
 There is another type of SMA, called a ferromagnetic shape-memory alloy (FSMA), that changes shape under strong magnetic fields.
-These materials are of particular interest as the magnetic response tends to be faster and more efficient than temperature-induced responses.
+These materials are of interest as the magnetic response tends to be faster and more efficient than temperature-induced responses.